|

 When breath enters our bodies, the optimal muscular interaction includes:

 Contraction of the diaphragm (lowering and flattening): as the diaphragm contracts, pleural pressure (the pressure surrounding the lungs) drops, thereby creating a vacuum, into which air from outside of the body rushes to fill.
 Note that air isn’t “taken”, it simply responds to the decrease in pressure, and fills the space.
 Contraction of the external intercostals (between the ribs): this allows for the ribs to expand up and out, making more room for air to fill the lungs.
-Contraction of abdominal muscles: during inspiration, this feels like an expansion of the abdomen, and aids in optimizing the diaphragm, spinal stability, and posture.
-There are many different sensations that can be associated with the abdominal muscles during breathing including tightness (pulling in), pressure (pushing out), pinpointed, jabbing sensation (when leaning back), deflated back, muffin bulge (when leaning forward), etc. For an optimum centered breath, the sensations will range from an awareness of expansion to an opening, freeing sensation.
+Contraction of certain abdominal muscles: during inspiration, this feels like an expansion of the abdomen, and aids in optimizing the diaphragm, spinal stability, and posture.
+There are many different sensations that can be associated with the abdominal muscles during breathing including tightness (pulling in), pressure (pushing out), pinpointed, jabbing sensation (when leaning back), deflated back, muffin bulge (when leaning forward), etc. As you learn to allow your body to maximize on its breath potential, the sensations will range from an awareness of expansion to an opening, freeing sensation.
 Often, attention to other parts of the body help to free respiration muscles to achieve their task with efficiency. |

 Engaging the diaphragm represents an involuntary muscular activity, though the diaphragm itself is made up of voluntary muscle fibers.
 That means it can neither be felt or directly controlled, but that we can create conditions that guide its engagement.
+One can not "breathe from the diaphragm."

 The diaphragm separates the entire chest cavity from the entire abdominal cavity.